nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 root commits to, the thing you address, is the composition.
 That is the name, and it says exactly what it is: content addressing, one level up, from blobs to whole environments.

+## A Commit, Not a Blob

+The composition has a second dimension the last section left implicit: time.
+The object just named, a signed tree of name-to-digest bindings under one root, is close enough to a git tree that the correspondence deserves running to the end: if an environment's state is a tree, then a *change* of environment is a commit, a signed transaction pointing from one root to the next, and a system's history is a Merkle DAG of those transactions.
+Nix gestures at this with profile generations, a numbered symlink per state; here the transition is a first-class object, carrying what changed, from what, signed by whom.
+The OpenSSL swap two sections ago was exactly one of these: new pointer, new root, one transaction appended to history.
+This is the transactional leg of HTC made concrete.
+An update either exists completely or not at all, rollback is a pointer move, and "what changed" is a tree diff you compute rather than a changelog you trust.

+The atomic unit of the model is the single coherent composition: one tree, every name bound exactly once, conflicts surfaced and resolved at compose time.
+You can still stack.
+Overlay a quick patch composition on top of your declared one to chase a bug, or to hotfix a library at three in the morning, and the executor will happily mount the pile.
+But the stack is scaffolding, working-tree state, and the transaction model never records it.
+To *commit* the fix is to merge it down: run the merge, let any name or interface conflict surface as the real question it is, and emit one new tree, one root, one transaction.
+Git users will recognize the shape because it is the same shape: the dirty working tree is where you live, a commit is one coherent tree, and nothing in between is history.

+Now hold that next to what the container world calls a layer.
+An OCI layer is a tarball of filesystem changes, applied in order, with deletions encoded as whiteout files; when two layers touch the same path, the later one silently wins.[^oci] The image is whatever the stack happens to overlay to.
+Coherence is the operator's hope, not the format's contract.
+And yet the *workflow* is right, base plus patches is exactly how people want to work, and the industry's entire delivery machinery is built around shipping it.
+The unit is what's wrong.
+Here the layer keeps the workflow and acquires a meaning: a layer is a composition, conflict-checked, signed, diffable to the file, and a committed image is by construction one coherent tree rather than a pile of diffs in a trench coat of its own.

+OSTree, which appeared earlier as an existence proof, deserves a second word, because it aimed squarely at this, "git for operating system binaries" is its own tagline, and landed half of it.[^bootc] The half it landed is real: content-addressed objects, whole-tree commits, atomic deploys.
+But its trees arrive from outside the model, assembled by rpm-ostree or by a container build, so the composition step, the part that says what is in the tree and why it coheres, is invisible to it.
+And as its ecosystem converges on shipping commits inside OCI images, the working unit degrades back into the opaque blob.
+Transactional without hermetic composition: half of HTC.
+Nix, digging from the other direction, spent twenty years on the other half.

+Which brings the argument to its widest frame.
+There are three worlds today, plain FHS distributions, OCI, and Nix, and they do not compose: committing to one means forfeiting the others' virtues.
+This model is native in all three at once.
+The world a build or a process sees is plain FHS, boring on purpose.
+The artifact ships and mounts with the container ecosystem's own machinery, and composefs is that ecosystem's own next move, not our imposition.[^composefs-oci] And the object underneath carries a formal closure equivalent in nature and intent to a Nix derivation's, at a fraction of the maintenance and storage cost.
+Nix's answer to the status quo has always been secession: a parallel world with its own paths, its own language, its own everything.
+The properties never required the secession.
+Extracted as HTC, they stop being a country you emigrate to and become the bridge between the worlds everyone already lives in.

 ## I Deleted the Derivation Without Noticing